 Atlanta Loop is owned and operated by the publisher of Decaturish.com, a provider of locally-sourced news about Decatur and its surrounding communities.
-Atlantaloop.com is published online from DeKalb County, GA, 30079.
-We provide news and information about the Atlanta Beltline and its neighbors in the Atlanta Metro area.
+Atlantaloop.com is published online from Fulton County, GA, 30327.
+We provide news and information about the Atlanta Metro area.

 To advertise with Atlanta Loop contact us at: email@example.com

 Got news tips (anonymity guaranteed)?
 Suggestions?
 Questions?
 Want to submit an opinion letter?
 Email firstname.lastname@example.org

 Got a correction?
 We strive for accuracy in everything that we do.
 If you see something that isn’t quite right, please let us know so we can correct the record.
 Email email@example.com and we’ll set things straight.